ipa320/jenkins_setup/README.md

     target platforms for each ROS Version, [e.g.]
     (https://raw.github.com/ros/rosdistro/master/releases/targets.yaml).

-When you fill out the field, the values will be validated in the background.
+When you fill out the fields, the values will be validated in the background.

 #####Mailer